microfarad-de/smart-pump/README.md

 * Water flow blocked by the float valve when the caravan tank becomes full
 * Dry run due to the external canister running out of water

-The following table shows the approximate current draw of a "Comet Lux-Plus" water pump w at 13.0 V:
+The following table shows the approximate current draw of a "Comet Lux-Plus" water pump at 13.0 V:

 | State          | Current  |
 |----------------|----------|